elisonrj/py-projects/README.md

-# Projects to practice Python on useful things
+# Converts Brazilian electronic invoices from XML to XLSX